7 Common Misconceptions About Building Permits and Their Duration

 Specialty Permits:

-• Include electrical, plumbing, and mechanical work.
+• These cover specific tasks like electrical, plumbing, and mechanical work.

 Factors Influencing Permit Durations